 While teaching at a Mongolian international school, I realised it was not just foreign languages I was teaching to these students, but the power to stand up for themselves in a discriminatory world.
 The program will motivate me to carry on with my projects like creating study materials and curricula in multiple languages for the Korean citizenship test.
 Staying with a host family will encourage me to build friendships with individuals who are completely different from anyone I have met before, which will help me understand their perspectives of the world.

 As someone who has learned Spanish as a third language, I understand the struggles of learning a new language.
 At Yale-NUS, I hope to help students who are starting to learn Spanish through peer tutoring, while contributing to colourful discussions during Spanish language table, the course Advanced Spanish: Spain, a Mosaic of Cultures, and beyond.
+The opportunity given to me by CIPE and the Banco Santander has allowed me to delve deeper into Spanish culture and for that I’m very grateful.

 In the summer of 2017 (Israel’s Year of Jubilee), I am embarking on an intensive programme to learn Biblical Hebrew.
 Hebrew is one of the oldest languages in the world and was miraculously revived in modern times amongst the Jews and Israelis.
 It is a beautiful language, rich in symbols and phonetics.
 Learning Hebrew allows me to delve into biblical studies and unearth hidden meanings via close reading and analysis of the Hebrew words.
 In fact, we use the Hebrew Bible as our textbook during lessons.
 I am continuously amazed at the treasures we discover as we take apart the literature of the Bible and study it in detail!